datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

   it within the container, are owned by the use running the container on the host.
 In other words, all files created will be owned by the `git` user on the host.
+- many more aspects can be configured here, for example, a network setup.
+  Adding an option like `--network=slirp4netns:allow_host_loopback=true` to `podman container create` would allow the forgejo container to access the host's loopback network interface.
+This would enable the built-in email functionality to use a host's SMTP server to send email via an institutional relay server.

 ```sh
 # the following code runs as the `git` user